TurkuNLP/Multilingual-register-corpora/README.md

 This repository contains the French Corpus of Online REgisters (FreCORE) and the Swedish Corpus of Online REgisters (SweCORE) data and code introduced in the paper
 ['Beyond the English Web: Zero-Shot Cross-Lingual and Lightweight Monolingual Classification of Registers'](https://arxiv.org/abs/2102.07396).

-The FreCORE and SweCORE annotations are licensed under Creative Commons Attribution (CC BY).
+The FreCORE and SweCORE annotations are released under Creative Commons Attribution license (CC BY).
 Please cite:

 ```
 @inproceedings{repo2021zeroshot,